 They have performed in a myriad of new works including Dinner Dance at the Museum of Contemporary Art (Chicago), Voices of Light/Joan of Arc at the Marriott Marquis Times Square (NY), The Lost at Haus der Kulturen der Welt (Berlin), Too be continued... at the DAAD Gallerie (Berlin), The Waiting Room at the Whyte Museum (Banff), and various concerts.

-Her contemporary performance works—most notably the award-winning Strangers in a Song—have been shown at the Hebbel Am Ufer Theater (Berlin), Theater Kana (Szczecin), Theaterhaus Gessnerallee (Zürich), BETA Fest (Norwich), and Mica Moca (Berlin), and the Chicago Home Theater Festival.
+Her "live sound installation," Strangers in a Song, has shown at the Hebbel Am Ufer Theater (Berlin), Theater Kana (Szczecin), Theaterhaus Gessnerallee (Zürich), BETA Fest (Norwich), Mica Moca (Berlin), and the Chicago Home Theater Festival.